jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 - IOC : Inversion of Control,
   Spring automatically creates beans in a container by using declarations.
 There is no need to write code to explicitly create objects.
-    xml based declaration,  java class based declaration
+    xml based declaration,  class based declaration

 - DI : Dependency Injection,
-  Spring automatically searches for beans with specific type or name, and assign beans to variables (fields, properties).
+  Given annonation declarations like @Autowired, @Qualifier, @Value, Spring automatically searches for beans with specific type or name, and assign beans to variables like class fields, method params.
 There is no need to write code to explicitly assigned value to variables.
-    @Autowired, @Qualifier - field injection, constructor/method parameter injection,
+  @Autowired, @Qualifier - inject beans to class fields, constructor/method parameters.
-  @Value - inject values from property files
+  @Value - inject configuration values from property files
+  @EnableConfigurationProperties, @ConfigurationProperties(prefix="..."), inject configuration properties from property files

 - AOP: Aspect Oriented Programming
-  @EnableAspectJAutoProxy - use ApectJ style AOP description like @Apect, @Pointcut, @Advise, @Around, @Before, @After, @AfterThrowing, @AfterReturning etc. while runtime still using Spring's proxy based AOP.
+  @EnableAspectJAutoProxy - use ApectJ style AOP declarations like @Apect, @Pointcut, @Advise, @Around, @Before, @After, @AfterThrowing, @AfterReturning etc. while runtime still using Spring's proxy based AOP. need to include spring-aspectj.jar when using @EnableAspectJAutoProxy, which handles components marked with AspectJ's @Aspect annotation

 Spring bean scopes: singleton, prototype, request, session, spring-batch's step